Royal Antediluvian Order of Buffaloes: Overseas lodges

 The Buffaloes went wherever the members went.
 The RAOB reached Australia by the 1870s.
 In New Zealand, the early Lodges were concentrated in the Canterbury region and were established in the 1880s.

-By the end of the 19th century, various orders of Buffaloes had spread from England to Australia, New Zealand, South Africa, Canada, Northern Ireland, Scotland, the Middle East, India, Africa, Gibraltar and Cyprus.
+By the end of the 19th century, various orders of Buffaloes had spread from England to Australia, New Zealand, South Africa, Canada, Northern Ireland, Scotland, the Middle East, India, Africa, Gibraltar,Cyprus and Philippines.